Rita Sarimah Patrick Insol

 Rita Sarimah anak Patrick Insol is a Malaysian politician who has served as a Senator from June 2020 to June 2023 and was reappointed for a second term in November 2023.
-She is a member of Parti Rakyat Sarawak (PRS), a component party of the Gabungan Parti Sarawak (GPS) coalition.
+She is a member of the Parti Rakyat Sarawak (PRS), a component party of the Gabungan Parti Sarawak (GPS) coalition.

 Politics

 She is currently the Deputy General Secretary of Parti Rakyat Sarawak.